MattMagg/ACUTIS/README.md

 - **Invention Disclosure Form** – preliminary intellectual property filing
 - **ProvisionalPatent ACUTIS** – provisional patent paperwork

-All documentation is provided as PDF files in the repository root.
+All documentation is provided as PDF or RTF files in the repository root.
 Additional notes can be kept inside the `docs/` directory.

 ## Repository Structure

 The following directories provide a starting framework:

 - `docs/` – supplementary design notes and references
-- `src/` – future source code
+- `docs/notes/` – short descriptions of proposed modules and an overall workflow summary
+- `docs/internal_agent_plan.md` – roadmap used by the agent to guide repository updates
-- `tests/` – test materials for any code that will be added later
+- `tests/` – placeholder test suite

-This layout is intentionally minimal to keep the focus on concept exploration.
-Detailed implementation and scripts will come later as the project matures.
+The notes outline ideas for hardware, collar movement, data acquisition, signal processing, and scanning.
+They exist purely as planning material and contain no executable code.

 ## License